chuayongchi/q-learning_selection/README.md

 The diagram below shows the high-level architecture of the model, including data loading, Q-learning training loop, and output generation:

 ![Module Architecture](assets/module_architecture.png)

+## Prerequisites
+- Python 3.8 or higher
+- R 4.0 or higher (for data preprocessing)
+- Basic understanding of reinforcement learning concepts

 ## Installation
 To run the code, first clone the repository and install the dependencies.